thivjaya/AssurityTestAutomation/README.md

 Maven test execution : **mvn clean test**

 ### Notes
-All the dependencies related to the test execution have been added to the pom.xml. </br>
+All necessary dependencies for test execution are specified in the pom.xml file. </br>
-testng.xml file is added and category ID is passed through the xml.
-If multiple category ids need to be verified, test can be extended by adding testng data providers</br>
+The testng.xml file is configured to pass the categoryID parameter.
+To validate multiple category IDs, the test suite can be extended using TestNG data providers.</br>
-POJO classes are added to deserialize the response to validate other fields as well if necessary.
+POJO classes are included to deserialize the API response, facilitating validation of additional fields as needed.